Vouchers for Cancelled Flights: An Expert Guide for Air Passengers

 What is An Airline Voucher

-Similar to a coupon or credit, a voucher is usually offered to passengers when their flight has been delayed, cancelled or overbooked by the airline.
+Similar to a coupon or credit, a voucher is usually offered to passengers when their flight is overbooked, cancelled, or delayed.
 In most cases, vouchers are offered before and in place of a refund.
 They can be used for future trips with that airline or the airline’s partners.
 During long delays, EU, UK, and Canadian airlines are required to offer vouchers to cover the cost of meals, refreshments, hotel accommodation, or transportation to and from a hotel for qualifying flights.

 Why Do Airlines Offer Vouchers